imagemedialab/corporate-video-production-dallas/README.md

 # Corporate Video Production in Dallas | Image Media Lab

-**[Image Media Lab](https://www.imagemedialab.com)** is a Dallas–Fort Worth based creative video production studio specializing in **corporate video production**, brand storytelling, and cinematic business visuals.
+**[Image Media Lab]** is a Dallas–Fort Worth based creative video production studio specializing in **corporate video production (https://www.imagemedialab.com)**, brand storytelling, and cinematic business visuals.

 ## 🎬 About Us
 We help companies transform their message into powerful visual content that connects, converts, and inspires.